Crudzaso/docs/docs/projects/Project_Example/Team_Management/azure/Task_Management.md

-# Using Azure DevOps for Task Management
+# Task Management

 In this project, Azure DevOps is used to manage tasks and track progress.
-Here’s how we organize our work using Azure DevOps:
+Here's how we organize our work using Azure DevOps:

 1. **Create Work Items**: Each task, bug, or feature is logged as a work item.
 These work items are categorized by type (e.g., Task, Bug, Feature) and tagged with relevant information.
 2. **Assign Tasks**: Each task is assigned to a developer who is responsible for its completion.
 Team members can view tasks in the Azure DevOps Kanban board, allowing for easy task tracking and updates.